loserMaru/flask_restapi/README.md

 # flask_restapi
-Mobile app logic for online booking restaurants requirements.txt contains all requirements that need will installed
+Logic for a mobile application for booking tables in restaurants requirements.txt contains all requirements that need will installed